awsdocs/amazon-workspaces-administration-guide/doc_source/update-custom-bundle.md

 1. Select the WorkSpace and choose **Actions**, **Create Image**\.

-1. Type an image name and a description, and then choose **Create Image**\.
+1. Enter an image name and a description, and then choose **Create Image**\.
 The WorkSpace is unavailable while the image is being created\.

 1. In the navigation pane, choose **Bundles**\.